JustinGOSSES/CodeskulptorPy/README.md

 # CodeskulptorPy
-Various python scripts that run in Codeskulptor, which runs python in a browser window.
+Various python scripts that run in Codeskulptor, which runs python in a browser window.</br>
+Not all standard modules available.